kylecorry31/kylecorry31.github.io/_posts/2020-3-8-compass-belt.md

 6. Wrap the circuit in electrical tape.
 For the best results, get electrical tape with equal width as the belt and wrap the whole belt, leaving just a USB cable exposed for the Arduino.

-7. Upload [this sketch](https://github.com/kylecorry31/compass-belt) to the Arduino.
+7. Upload [this sketch](https://github.com/kylecorry31/compass-belt) to the Arduino after installing the required libraries.

 8. Attach the battery pack to the Arduino's USB and store in a pocket or secure it to the belt.

 9. Press the button to toggle between discrete mode (small pulse toward North only when direction changes) or always on mode (always vibrate toward North).

 ## Theory
 This project was heavily inspired by the work of [David Eagleman](https://www.ncbi.nlm.nih.gov/pubmed/26080756).
 The quick summary of this article is that vibration motors can be placed on the skin and coded sensor information can be used to turn them on in a specific pattern which will eventually be subconsciously perceived by the wearer.

 ## Code
 The code and schematic for this project can be found [here](https://github.com/kylecorry31/compass-belt).